Our complete guide to investing in commercial property

 Attempting to predict the Reserve Bank of Australia’s next interest rate move is almost as popular a national pastime as having a drink or watching the cricket.
 And for good reason: rates affect pretty much every aspect of the economy.

 Low interest rates make it cheaper to borrow money, which increases demand for commercial property and boosts prices.
-Conversely, high interest rates make money more expensive, which leads to less demand and higher prices.
+Conversely, high interest rates make money more expensive, which leads to less demand and lower prices.

 The average age of a population has a major impact on demand for goods and services, which, in turn, affects demand for commercial properties.